tensorflow/docs/site/en/api_docs/python/tf/keras/layers/RNN.md

             (one size per state).
 In this case, the first entry (`state_size[0]`) should be the same as
             the size of the cell output.
-        It is also possible for `cell` to be a list of RNN cell instances, in which cases the cells get stacked on after the other in the RNN, implementing an efficient stacked RNN.
+        In the case that `cell` is a list of RNN cell instances, the cells will be stacked on after the other in the RNN, implementing an efficient stacked RNN.
 * <b>`return_sequences`</b>: Boolean.
 Whether to return the last output in the output sequence, or the full sequence.
 * <b>`return_state`</b>: Boolean.
 Whether to return the last state